Papers at TEI present the latest results in tangible, embedded, and embodied interaction.

-This year TEI comes to Austria, which has a long tradition of digital art.
-Our theme for 2021 is The Art of Interaction.
-The theme invites participants to speculate on a vision of how art impacts, inspires and shapes interaction.
+The theme for TEI2021 is The Art of Interaction, which invites participants to speculate on a vision of how art impacts, inspires and shapes interaction.
 We consider art in the broadest sense: from physical to virtual works as well as across all genres, such as interactive installations, performance, visual art, and (tangible) sculptures.

 Topics and application areas are diverse, including: tangible user interfaces, physical interaction design, flexible and shape changing displays, haptic interaction, smart objects and cities, interactive surfaces, augmented and mixed reality, ubiquitous computing, interactive art and performance, social and wearable robotics, hybrid games, embodied cognition and perception, fashion and material design, furniture and architectural design, learning and education, music and sound interfaces, human-augmentation, as well as productivity and creativity tools in domains ranging from scientific exploration to artistic practice.
 We invite submissions from a wide variety of perspectives: theoretical, philosophical, conceptual, technical, applied, and/or artistic.

 The intimate size of this single-track conference provides a unique forum for exchanging ideas and presenting innovative work through talks, demonstrations, posters, art installations and performances, and participation in hands-on studios and theoretical workshops.